-Opinion: A High School Reunion Reveals: When Steel Mills Fell Silent, Fates Got Flipped
+A High School Reunion Reveals: When Steel Mills Fell Silent, Fates Got Flipped

-Opinion: A High School Reunion Reveals: When Steel Mills Fell Silent, Fates Got Flipped
+A High School Reunion Reveals: When Steel Mills Fell Silent, Fates Got Flipped

 The only high school in my hometown — Campbell, Ohio — was built on a hilltop just east of Youngstown.